-Efforts have been made to incorporate temporal logic tools as a way to improve the interpretability of the classification models.
-Existing work includes combining the neural network with weighted signal temporal logic\cite{li2022learning,baharisangari2021weighted,yan2021stone,chen2022interpretable}, extending SVMs to Support-Vector Machine-Signal Temporal Logic (SVM-STL)\cite{alsalehi2022learning}, building a decision tree that can be represented as signal temporal logic formulae\cite{aasi2022classification}.
+Efforts have been made to incorporate temporal logic tools to improve the interpretability of the classification models.
+Existing work includes combining the neural network with weighted signal temporal logic\cite{li2022learning,baharisangari2021weighted,yan2021stone,chen2022interpretable}, extending SVMs to Support Vector Machine-Signal Temporal Logic (SVM-STL)\cite{alsalehi2022learning}, building a decision tree that can be represented as signal temporal logic formulae\cite{aasi2022classification}.
 These methods, however, focus only on binary classification based on the signs of the quantitative satisfaction of the signal temporal logic formulae.
 We are aware of two previous works for multi-class classification with DTs STL specifications \cite{linard2022inference, alsalehi2022learning}.
 Both methods learn the parameters of Parametric Signal Temporal Logic (PSTL).
 Nevertheless, the DT method is not able to employ attribute learning since a signal ends up at only a single node of DT but may satisfy multiple attributes simultaneously.
 The efficiency of the decision tree method is restricted by its depth and the sample size of the dataset.
 Moreover, they only consider the signs (satisfaction or violation) of the STL formulae and discard the quantitative semantics.

 \textbf{Contributions:} First, we propose a neural network that can be translated to STL formulae for specifying the attributes of signals.
-Second, we propose a novel margin-based loss function that leverages the quantitative semantics of the STL formulae and that explicitly improves the separation between the data.
+Second, we propose a novel margin-based loss function that leverages the quantitative semantics of the STL formulae and explicitly improves the separation between the data.
 Third, we evaluate our approach on two datasets and highlight the performance of our approach compared to existing methods.